andrewsagio/tote/doc/assembly.rst

     :align: center

 The 1000µF capacitor has to be soldered with the right polarity.
-Make sure that the shorter leg (one one marked on the capacitor with a white stripe) goes to the hole with a small minus next to it.
+Make sure that the shorter leg (the one marked on the capacitor with a white strip) goes to the hole with a small minus next to it.

 .. image:: images/IMG_20150527_134613.jpg